Table of content

 By following this roadmap, you'll gradually build up your knowledge and skills, and you'll be well on your way to becoming proficient in Go.
 Remember that learning to program takes time, practice and patience, but with the right approach, you'll be able to master Go in no time.

-If you think the roadmap can be improved, or you have suggestion to improve it kindly message us on twitter
+If you think the roadmap can be improved, or you have suggestion to improve it kindly comment below or message us on twitter